Planning to visit Honduras? We explain how to travel from Tegucigalpa to Copan Ruinas by bus so you can save money on your Honduras vacation.

 Pro Tip: Travel light with these Carry-On Essentials!

 One thing that confused us was that when we bought our ticket, it looked like we’d be making two stops but we ended up only stopping once in San Pedro Sula.
-The waiting room at the bus stop had a small area to eat and
+The waiting room at the bus stop had a small area to eat in, and the bathrooms were clean and free to use.

 Waiting area of the San Pedro Sula bus station